 UF+UV water purifiers have a much higher capacity, purifying 10-15 litres of water per hour.
 They work on electricity.
 Models with and without water tanks are available.
 If you have frequent power disruption, opt for a model with a water tank.

 Is RO Water Safe?

-Of late, there are many contentions on the safety of RO water.
+Of late, there are many contentions about the safety of RO water.
 Many people claim that RO water is not safe as it doesn’t have the necessary minerals.
-This is backed by researches by WHO that claim drinking de-mineralized water could throw your body’s electrolyte balance off.
+This is backed by research by WHO that claims drinking de-mineralized water could throw your body’s electrolyte balance off.
 On the flip side, drinking water with high TDS or water contaminated with nitrates and fluorides is more dangerous.